MarcTimperley/response-dashboard/README.md

 ## Getting Started

+**IMPORTANT** This should only be used to monitor servers and services that you have responsibility for.

   1. Clone or download the project
   2. Modify the `measurements.json` as required (see below)
   3. Run `npm install` to get all the dependencies